Table of Contents

 Operational and governance obligations (Issuer quality)

 Licensing is paired with governance and operational expectations designed for ongoing supervision.
-You should expect continuous compliance, periodic reporting, and a posture of audit readiness.
+Expect continuous compliance, periodic reporting, and a posture of audit readiness.

 Enforcement (HKMA's role)